peteroupc/peteroupc.github.io/exporand.md

 Because this algorithm requires evaluating the PDF (or a constant times the PDF) and finding its maximum and minimum values at an interval (which often requires floating-point arithmetic and is often not trivial), this algorithm appears here in the appendix rather than in the main text.
 Moreover, there is additional approximation error from generating _y_ with a fixed number of digits, unless _y_ is a uniform PSRN (see also "[**Application to Weighted Reservoir Sampling**](#Application_to_Weighted_Reservoir_Sampling)").
 For practical purposes, the lower and upper bounds calculated in step 4 should depend on _prefixLength_ (the higher _prefixLength_ is, the more accurate).

-Oberhoff also describes _prefix distributions_ that sample a box that covers the PDF, with probability proportional to the box's area, but these distributions will have to support a fixed maximum prefix length and so will only approximate the underlying continuous distribution.
+Oberhoff also describes _prefix distributions_ that sample a box that covers the PDF, with probability proportional to the box's area, but these distributions will have to support a fixed maximum prefix length and so will only approximate the underlying distribution.

 <a id=Setting_Digits_by_Digit_Probabilities></a>
 ### Setting Digits by Digit Probabilities